Sanctuary (board game): Reception

+In Issue 53 of the British wargaming magazine Perfidious Albion, Geoffrey Barnard commented, "The game is not bad actually, and its presentation is pretty damn spiffing."
+Barnard concluded, "it is one of those games that really has the spirit of the book it seeks to simulate."

 In the August 1983 edition of White Dwarf (Issue #44), Charles Vasey admired the "startling" box art by Walter Velez, and called the artwork of the components "less good but full of feeling."
 This was the first time that Vasey, a wargamer, had seen a multi-piece "jigsaw" board, and he thought it worked far better than the standard folding maps of the period, saying, "It's time for wargamers to lobby their manufacturers!"
 Overall, Vasey called the game "Bright and bouncy, it reminds me a little of one of the dafter games which still retains my loyalty - Heads & Feds, a junk game of dope dealing.
 I should add, mega-points here, you get little silvery coins to play with in the game just like at play-school!"